trmb-vast/fpart/tools/README_fpsync_vast.md

 You can kind of get a handle on this by watching a single-threaded rsync.. observing how many files/sec are scrolling on the screen..
 2 files per second means largefiles (or narrow network pipes)… so you can make your -f # smaller.. like 1000.     or if you are running a fpsync “redo”  then you have to think a bit about that and possibly make the partitions larger.

+### Specialty Notes:  compile a patched rsync to go even faster.
+a special compiled rsync with the fadvise patch, and the sparse-block-size patch can also help.
+Also..
+Rolling checksums  with xxhash speed things up for fpsync or rsync "incremental updates" of existing files which havve changed since last time.
+That is available (if you enable it) in rsync-3.2.3 and newer.